SERVICES & SAFETY PROTOCOLS DURING COVID-19

-For ALL patients SUSPECTED OR confirmed with COVID-19
+For patients with SUSPECTED OR CONFIRMED COVID-19:

-Note: ProResp employees will wear personal protective equipment (PPE) when in your home – masks, gloves, gowns, eye goggles – when required by provincial directives or otherwise determined as clinical best practice.
+- Note: ProResp employees will wear personal protective equipment (PPE) when in your home – masks, gloves, gowns, eye goggles – when required by provincial directives or otherwise determined as clinical best practice.

 - Suspend the requirement for delivery signatures.

 - Provide initial assessments on residents started on oxygen therapy.

 - Perform on-site resident assessments when necessary to help prevent ER transfers.

 - Provide respiratory therapy phone consults with your registered staff regarding resident care concerns.

 - Be available on-site to your team for assessments on any resident during declared outbreaks.

 - Assist with your N95 respiratory fit testing.